pipkim2009/HTML-Portfolio/README.md

 # HTML-Portfolio
-This is a portfolio a made as part of a Udemy course on Web Development It's legit funny so enjoy.
+This is a portfolio I made as part of a Udemy course on Web Development it's legit funny so enjoy.